williamng0079/Timestamper-SC-project/README.md

 done...

-1. Base smart contract created
+1. Timestamper smart contract created with the base functionality
-2.  deployed and tested on a local private ethereum network
+2.  deployed and tested on a local private ethereum network (ganache)

 todo and ideas (avoid overscoping the project)...